open-mpi/ompi/docs/man-openmpi/man3/MPI_File_set_view.3.rst

 -----------

-The :ref:`MPI_File_set_view` routine changes the process's view of the data in the file -- the beginning of the data accessible in the file through that view is set to *disp;* the type of data is set to *etype;* and the distribution of data to processes is set to *filetype.* In addition, :ref:`MPI_File_set_view` resets the independent file pointers and the shared
+The :ref:`MPI_File_set_view` routine changes the process's view of the data in the file |mdash| the beginning of the data accessible in the file through that view is set to *disp;* the type of data is set to *etype;* and the distribution of data to processes is set to *filetype.* In addition, :ref:`MPI_File_set_view` resets the independent file pointers and the shared